 Mads Ryle was voted onto the MC in 2018.

-Roger Ross – landowner and acting Secretary
+Roger Ross – landowner

 Hi.
 I’m an elder, who is passionate about the environment and community…currently working on connecting up the many levels of interacting with the natural world, I live on the Downs south of Lewes in happy valley.
 I was born in Chelsea and escaped from London in 96… I’m still connected to the auction business in started in 79.
 I have the privilege of working with so many charities and social businesses.